sbt/website/src/reference/02-DetailTopics/03-Dependency-Management/05-Publishing.md

 By default sbt will publish your artifact with the binary version of Scala you're using.
 For example if your project is using Scala 2.13.x your example artifact would be published under `example_2.13`.
-This is often what you want, but if you're publishing a pure java artifact or a compiler plugin you'll want to change the `CrossVersion`.
+This is often what you want, but if you're publishing a pure Java artifact or a compiler plugin you'll want to change the `CrossVersion`.
 See the [Cross Build][Cross-Build] page for more details under the _Overriding the publishing convention_ section.